volhovm/orgstat/README.md

-  --conf-path FILEPATH     Path to the configuration file --debug                  Enable debug logging --xdg-open               Open each report using xdg-open --select-output ARG      Output name you want to process (by default all
+  --conf-path FILEPATH     Path to the configuration file --debug                  Enable debug logging --xdg-open               Open each report using xdg-open --output,--select-output ARG
-                           outputs from conf are processed --output-dir FILEPATH    Final output directory that overrides one in config.
+                           Output name(s) you want to process (default: all outputs are processed) --output-dir FILEPATH    Final output directory that overrides one in config.
-                           No extra subdirectories will be created!
+                           No extra subdirectories will be created

 ```
 ## Examples

+See the [orgstatExample.yaml](./orgstatExample.yaml) configuration file.

 Here how timeline report output looks like:
 ![Orgstat timeline report example](https://raw.githubusercontent.com/volhovM/orgstat/master/example.png)